 Don’t think, though, that we didn’t enjoy our time with the Range Rover Sport SD4.
 In fact, the reality was quite the opposite.
 Yes, it’s not particularly quick, and the transmission can sometimes be irritating, but the sense of occasion and comfort that come with driving a car like the Sport is hard to top.
 It might roll a bit through the bends, but out on the open road it’s brilliant.

+In our opinion at least, the Range Rover Sport is by far one of the best-looking cars in its class.
+It manages to walk the fine line between looking like an upmarket SUV and being flat-out ostentatious incredibly well – if you option it correctly, that is.
 Our test model was finished in Yulong White Metallic paint with a contrasting Santorini Black roof, and sat on top of 21-inch alloys.
 While this particular colour certainly looked the part, it did have the unfortunate effect of leaving whoever was driving the Range Rover looking like they’d just driven off the set of Made in Chelsea.
 If it were our money, a subtle grey or dark green would be the colour to go for.

+As you would expect from a car that starts at £60,015, the interior of the Range Rover Sport is immaculate.
+There’s leather everywhere – on the seats, the dashboard and on the steering wheel.
+The dashboard and centre console are pleasingly minimal in their layouts, and are tastefully finished in a dark wood.
 The glass panoramic sunroof fitted to our test car, a £2,075 option, really lit up the cabin, and made it feel even more spacious – which is certainly no bad thing.
 As far as room in the back is concerned, a couple of six-foot passengers will be able to fit without any trouble.
 Head- and legroom is abundant and taller adults will find they still have roughly two inches between their knees and the seats in front.
 The Range Rover Sport features a sizeable 498-litre boot, which can be increased to 1,761 litres with the rear seats folded down.

+Prices for the Range Rover Sport SD4 start at £60,015 – meaning it isn’t exactly a cheap car.
+There is only one trim level available with this engine, HSE, but standard equipment is fairly impressive.
+There’s a rear-view camera, Land Rover’s excellent Terrain Response system, leather upholstery, satellite navigation, two-zone climate control, rain-sensing wipers – the list goes on.
 However, our particular test car was also fitted with an extensive amount of optional extras.
 In fact, there were so many options specified on our test car that the price had been inflated to a staggering £83,705.
 That’s more than £20,000 worth of options – equal to a down payment on a house in some parts of the UK.
 Options included a £5,180 Meridian sound system (which was excellent), a £1,035 head-up display, and two entertainment screens in the back of the car – a £2,590 option.